 The first purpose is to validate that depression is real.
 There is a valid neurological reason that a depressed person feels and acts the way he or she does.
 It’s not just “in their head” or a simple case of needing to “snap out of it.”

-The second purpose is to offer hope that it is possible to cause significant, measurable changes in brain chemistry and functioning by making conscious changes in the way we think.
+The second purpose is to offer hope that it is possible to cause significant, measurable changes in brain chemistry and functioning by making conscious changes in the way we think and act.

 Is there hope for healing?